-- c. more than one degree at UK Bachelors, Masters and/or Doctoral level (or equivalent under UK NARIC) of classification as given in 2 a. and/or 2 b.
-The degrees must in combination successfully meet the Society's standard for a Graduate Statistician as mentioned above [to be evidenced by copies of transcripts, degree certificates, module / unit descriptions including learning outcomes and candidate's dissertation / research project (or equivalent)]; - 3.
+- a UK Masters level degree of classification pass or better (or equivalent under UK NARIC).
+Normally, the degree will include in its title "Statistics".
+In all cases the degree must successfully map against the Society's standards for qualifications framework level 7 [to be evidenced by a copy of the transcript, degree certificate, module / unit descriptions including learning outcomes and candidate's dissertation / research project (or equivalent)]; OR - c. more than one degree at UK Bachelors, Masters and/or Doctorate level (or equivalent under UK NARIC) of classification as given in 2 a. and/or 2 b.
+Normally, the degrees will include in their titles either "Statistics" or "Mathematics".
+The degrees must in combination successfully map against the Society's standards for qualifications framework level 6 or 7 [to be evidenced by copies of transcripts, degree certificates, module / unit descriptions including learning outcomes and candidate's dissertation / research project (or equivalent)]; - 3.
 The Society's Graduate Diploma [this award can be verified from the Society's records].
-Exceptionally, where an applicant has partially completed the Graduate Diploma but does not hold the award, they may submit evidence of further study that successfully meet the Society's standard for a Graduate Statistician as mentioned above. [to be evidenced by a copy of module/unit descriptions and award letters for any further study].
+Exceptionally, where an applicant has partially completed the Graduate Diploma but does not hold the award, they may submit evidence of further study that must successfully map against the module syllabi of the Society's Graduate Diploma (as at May 2017) for any modules the candidate did not complete [to be evidenced by a copy of module/unit descriptions and award letters for any further study].

-For UK undergraduate Honours Degrees (including enhanced undergraduate degrees of the MMath type), the content must meet the Society's standard for a Graduate Statistician as mentioned above.
-Joint degrees in Statistics and/with other subjects or those with a high content of statistics-based modules, where the high-level statistics content is substantial, might also qualify.
+For UK undergraduate Honours Degrees (including enhanced undergraduate degrees of the MMath type), the content must successfully map against the Society's standards for qualifications framework Level 6.
+The statistical material can include a project if it is part of the curriculum.
+It is likely that single-honours specialist degrees in Statistics would meet this requirement.
+So also might degrees with titles such as Mathematics and/with Statistics, or sometimes simply Mathematics, if there is substantial high-level statistics content.
+Joint degrees in Statistics and/with other subjects where the high-level statistics content is substantial might also qualify.

-For UK taught Masters degrees (usually MSc), the content must successfully must meet the Society's standard for a Graduate Statistician as mentioned above.
+For UK taught Masters degrees (usually MSc), the content must successfully map against the Society's standards for qualifications framework level 7.
+MSc degrees specialising in statistics are likely to qualify.